george-hawkins/esp32-setup-material/test-server/README.md

 A password containing the word "good" produces an `OK` response, one containing "invalid" produces a `BAD_REQUEST` response, one consisting of 3 digits and a description, e.g. "400 my custom error description" produces a response with that status code and description.
 Any other password value produces a `FORBIDDEN` response.

-Note: the BSSID should be a valid 12 character hexidecimal string but the test server doesn't check this, hence it accepts values like `alpha` above.
+Note: the BSSID should be a valid 12 character hexadecimal string but the test server doesn't check this, hence it accepts values like `alpha` above.

 If you have [`jq`](https://stedolan.github.io/jq/) installed you can get more readable output like so: